ClaudioUPz/Sweet_cherry_pangenome/scripts/08_gwas/README.md

 Both GLM and MLM models were run for each trait.

 The same GWAS framework was used for both SV and SNP datasets, enabling direct comparison of association results.

+## Step 7: Intersect significant SVs with genes

+Significant SVs identified in GWAS were intersected with gene annotations to identify candidate genes overlapping or located near associated variants.

+The workflow included:

+- conversion of significant GWAS hits into BED format
+- extraction of gene coordinates from the reference GFF annotation
+- intersection of SVs with genes using `bedtools intersect`
+- identification of nearby genes within 10 kb using `bedtools window`
+- extraction of gene IDs and functional names from the GFF file
+- generation of annotated SV-gene association tables
+- export of candidate gene lists

+### Script

+- `annotate_sv_hits_with_genes.sh`

+### Main outputs

+- `sv_gene_annotation_all.tsv`
+- `sv_gene_annotation_inside.tsv`
+- `sv_gene_annotation_near_10kb.tsv`
+- `candidate_geneIDs_10kb.txt`
+- `candidate_geneNames_10kb.txt`